-There is no standardized form or format for the preparation of the General Plan APR.
-The following recommendations serve as guidance in developing an APR that is useful to your specific jurisdiction.
+There is no standardized format for the preparation of the General Plan APR.
+OPR strongly encourages following the recommendations described to develop an APR that is useful to your specific jurisdiction.
 The APR prepared for your city or county is not required to incorporate all of the elements suggested and need not be an elaborate and time-consuming task.
 Instead, the APR may make use of available sources of information that may contain information pertinent to General Plan annual reporting such as: "annual reports," "performance reports," "budget reports," or "state of the city/county reports."
 OPR encourages jurisdictions to include these types of reports or portions thereof in the APR so long as they specifically address the implementation of the General Plan.
 This approach enables General Plan implementation to be discussed in the broader context of the jurisdiction's overall programs and activities, including redevelopment, economic development, and other topics.